OpenLiberty/liberty-language-server/README.md

 The minimum version recommended is **3.11.4** for Liberty Maven Plug-in and **3.9.4** for Liberty Gradle Plug-in.

 If an earlier version is used, the Liberty Config Language Server cannot generate a schema file for use with `server.xml` editing.
-The system will automatically use the Liberty **25.0.0.6** schema by default
+As of version 2.3.1 of the Liberty Config Language Server, a default schema that is based on Liberty 25.0.0.6 is used when a schema cannot be generated.

 ### Schema and Feature Validation